novoda/react-native-workshop/slides.md

 ---
 # State & co
-It's time to tick some todos, let's add a new field to them: `completed`, and set it to `false`.
+It's time to tick some TODOs, let's add a new field to them: `completed`, and set it to `false`.

 Now, let's add that to our properties in `Todo`, and let's use a `Switch` to display it.
 The property to tell a `Switch` if it's active or not is `value`.

 ---
-# Tick a todo! {.big}
+# Tick a TODO! {.big}

 ---
 # It lives..!